zzt93/os-lab1/README.md

 idle -- 0  -- running when no other thread ready
 Timer -- 1  -- deal with time-related system call and interrupt
 TTY -- 2  -- deal with keyboard input and screen
-getty -- 3-6  -- change input to upper case
+getty -- 3-5  -- change input to upper case
-IDE -- 7  -- about hard disk
+IDE -- 6  -- about hard disk
-RAMDISK -- 8  -- disk in RAM
+RAMDISK -- 7  -- disk in RAM
-FM -- 9  -- deal with file related system call
+FM -- 8  -- deal with file related system call
-PM -- 10  -- deal with process related system call
+PM -- 9  -- deal with process related system call
-MM -- 11  -- deal with memory management
+MM -- 10  -- deal with memory management
-user process invoker -- 12
+user process invoker -- 11
-first user process -- 13
+first user process -- 12  -- shell program -- bound to tty4, ie read from/write to it

 -----------------